sanoy123/Simple-Web-Accessibility/README.md

 # Simple Web Accessibility

-This a sample web accessibility
+This is a sample for web accessibility features
 The added features are:
 - High contrast vs Normal contrast
 - Yellow links vs Normal links